marcpaga/esox/README.md

 ## Model training

 We provide scripts to process the oligo data from fast5 and fastq files into an adequate input format for model training.
 We also provide a script to train a model using the processed data with the used configuration in our research.
+The processing of these demo files should take a about ~30 minutes total on a single CPU.

 ### Data